-- Surplus Contract.
-In June 2001, we were awarded the Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DLA Disposition Services.
-Surplus property generally consists of items determined by the DoD to be no longer needed, and not claimed for reuse by, any federal agency, such as computers, electronics, office supplies, scientific and medical equipment, aircraft parts, clothing and textiles.
-Revenue from our Surplus Contract (including buyer premiums) accounted for approximately 29.9%, 30.3%, and 27.2% of our total revenue for the fiscal years ended September 30, 2010, 2011 and 2012, respectively.
-The property sold under our Surplus Contract accounted for approximately 19.9%, 18.5%, and 15.5% of our GMV for the fiscal years ended September 30, 2010, 2011 and 2012, respectively.
-On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, thus we received 39.5% of the net proceeds on property received up until December 17, 2008 through the Contract wind down period, which was completed during fiscal year 2010.
-We responded to a RFP from the DLA Disposition Services regarding a renewal of the Surplus Contract, and have been awarded the contract.
-We executed the new Contract on December 18, 2008.
-The new Surplus Contract base term expired in February 2012, subject to DoD's right to extend it for two additional one-year terms.
-The DoD has exercised both renewal options. - Scrap Contract.
+• Scrap Contract.
 In June 2005, we were awarded a competitive-bid exclusive contract under which we acquire, manage and sell substantially all scrap property of the DoD turned into the DLA Disposition Services.
-Scrap property generally consists of items determined by DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
-Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 25.0%, 25.5%, and 16.1% of our total revenue for the fiscal years ended September 30, 2010, 2011 and 2012, respectively.
-The property sold under our Scrap Contract accounted for approximately 16.7%, 15.4%, and 8.9% of our GMV for the fiscal years ended September 30, 2010, 2011 and 2012, respectively.
+Scrap property generally consists of items determined by the DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
+Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 16.1%, 13.5%, and 14.4% of our total revenue for the fiscal years ended September 30, 2012, 2013 and 2014, respectively.
+The property sold under our Scrap Contract accounted for approximately 8.9%, 7.0%, and 7.7% of our GMV for the fiscal years ended September 30, 2012, 2013 and 2014, respectively.
 We were required to pay \$5.7 million to the DoD in fiscal 2005 for the right to manage the operations and remarket scrap material in connection with the Scrap Contract.
 The Scrap Contract base term expired in August 2012, subject to DoD's right to extend it for three additional one-year terms.
-The DoD has exercised the first two renewal options.
+The DoD has exercised all three of the renewal options.

-Under the original Surplus Contract, as amended, we were obligated to purchase all DoD surplus property at set prices representing a percentage of the original acquisition cost, which varied depending on the type of surplus property being purchased.
-We were entitled to 39.5% of the profits of sale (defined as gross proceeds of sale less allowable operating expenses) under the original Surplus Contract and distributed the remaining profits to DoD.
 Under the Scrap Contract, we acquire scrap property at a per pound price and we are entitled to 23% of the profits of sale (defined as gross proceeds of sale less allowable operating expenses) and distribute the remaining profits to DoD.
 We refer to these disbursement payments to DoD as profit-sharing distributions.
-As a result of these arrangements, we recognize as revenue the gross proceeds from these sales.
-DoD also reimburses us for actual costs incurred for packing, loading and shipping property under the Scrap and original Surplus Contracts that we are obligated to pick up from non-DoD locations.
+As a result of this arrangement, we recognize as revenue the gross proceeds from these sales.
+DoD also reimburses us for actual costs incurred for packing, loading and shipping property under the Scrap Contract that we are obligated to pick up from non-DoD locations.

-Under the new Surplus Contract, which was executed on December 18, 2008, we are not required to distribute any portion of the profits realized under the Contract, as the new Contract contains a higher fixed percentage price of 1.8% of the DLA Disposition Services' acquisition value to be paid for the property.
-The DoD has broad discretion to determine what property will be made available for sale to us under the new Surplus Contract and may retrieve or restrict property previously sold to us for national security reasons or if the property is otherwise needed to support the mission of the DoD.
+Under the second Surplus Contract, executed on December 18, 2008, we are not required to distribute any portion of the profits realized under the Contract, as the second Contract contains a higher fixed percentage price of 1.8% of the DLA Disposition Services' acquisition value to be paid for the property.
+The DoD has broad discretion to determine what property will be made available for sale to us under the Surplus Contract and may retrieve or restrict property previously sold to us for national security reasons or if the property is otherwise needed to support the mission of the DoD.

 Under the Scrap Contract, we also have a small business performance incentive based on the number of scrap buyers that are small businesses that would allow us to receive up to an additional 2% of the profit sharing distribution.
-On May 21, 2007, we entered into a bilateral contract modification under which the DoD agreed to increase the profit-sharing distribution for the Scrap Contract from 20% to 23% effective June 1, 2007, in exchange for our agreement to implement additional inventory assurance processes and procedures with respect to the mutilation of demilitarized scrap property sold.
+The profit-sharing distribution for the Scrap Contract is 23% and includes inventory assurance processes and procedures with respect to the mutilation of demilitarized scrap property sold.